Website Profotonet

 2025

-• UX Design: Sander Vroeger,
+• UX (Sander Vroeger, Anneloes ter Harmsel)

 New brand identity led by Menno Cruijsen.
 A newly introduced brand identity set the visual direction, requiring careful interpretation and systematization across a complex e-commerce experience.